synaptikad/de-code-/de-code-presentation-english.md

 ### Benefits for the ecosystem

-EXCODE generates positive externalities for the entire sector:
+de[code] generates positive externalities for the entire sector:

 - **For designers**: Clarification of requirements, decision support
 - **For building owners**: Optimization of regulatory investments